tmlmt/cooklang-parser/README.md

 This library provides a set of tools to work with recipes written in the Cooklang format.
 It allows you to parse recipes, extract ingredients, cookware, and timers, scale recipes, and generate shopping lists.

+The documentation is available at [https://cooklang-parser.tmlmt.com](https://cooklang-parser.tmlmt.com) (work in progress)

 ## Features

 - **Cooklang Compliant:** Fully compliant with the Cooklang specifications.